Botanical Ingredient

 Calendula officinalis

-Calendula — commonly called pot marigold — is one of the most extensively studied and widely used herbs in botanical skincare, with a clinical record for topical use that spans more than five centuries of European herbal medicine.
-Its bright orange and yellow flowers are densely loaded with flavonoids (quercetin, isorhamnetin), triterpene saponins, and carotenoids that produce a powerful but gentle anti-inflammatory and skin-healing effect.
-Unlike many herbs that require high concentrations to be active, calendula is effective at modest amounts — and deeply compatible with all skin types, including the most sensitive.
+Calendula — commonly called pot marigold — is one of the most extensively studied and widely used herbs in botanical skincare, with a tradition of topical use spanning more than five centuries of European herbal practice.
+Its bright orange and yellow flowers are densely loaded with flavonoids (quercetin, isorhamnetin), triterpene saponins, and carotenoids that contribute to a gentle, skin-soothing experience.
+Unlike many herbs that require high concentrations to be noticeable, calendula brings its conditioning quality at modest amounts — and is deeply compatible with all skin types, including the most sensitive.

 Bright orange calendula flowers in full bloom against green foliage